 This is also a good time to toot your own horn.
 Own what a good candidate you are!
 Draw from your work history, apply it to the situation, and be sure to explain what's in it for them if they hire you.
 Use this formula for a spectacular pitch: "I'm a great candidate because at (previous company) I gained (relevant experience) that will help me in this job by (benefit for potential employer)."

 If you're changing careers, do your homework on the position and connect the dots between your experience and the job requirements.
-Leading a team requires similar skills, whether you've managed a group of fellow volunteers or a corporate department.
+For instance, leading a team requires similar skills, whether you've managed a group of fellow volunteers or a corporate department.

-If you recently finished school to retrain for your new career, draw attention to relevant coursework—especially if there was a real-world component (for example, any internships or projects for outside organizations you completed for a class).
+If you recently finished school to train (or retrain) for your new career, draw attention to relevant coursework—especially if there was a real-world component.
+For example, highlight any internships or projects for outside organizations you completed for a class.